-The Endless Skein is planning an exciting village-wide project for the 2023 Cold Spring In Bloom festivities – and we need volunteers to join in.
+The Endless Skein is planning an exciting village-wide project for the 2023 Cold Spring In Bloom festivities.
 This collaborative fiber art exhibition will tie in with Earth Day and also celebrate the history of our village.

 Local volunteers will participate in the worldwide Tempestry Project, creating a collection of hand-knitted (or crocheted) wall hangings that will depict Hudson Valley climate data in a tangible, visual form.
 Each temperature tapestry, or ‘Tempestry,’ documents a year’s daily local temperatures; the color of each row of knitting communicates how hot or cold a given day was.
 Our local collection will span the decades from 1900 to the present, pairing each Tempestry with a piece of local history.